 This way you can find MAC addresses without even having to look them up on clients.

 Port forwarding is easy too.
-Edit /etc/config/firewall.
+Edit /etc/config/firewall, or better /etc/firewall.user.

 For using ssh on the router from a designated IP address: